 Unfortunately, that’s not a piece of tape.
-What these unlucky users were actually doing was ripping out the cable that connects the camera to the scanner’s mainboard.
+What these unlucky users were actually doing was ripping out the cable that connects the image sensor to the scanner’s mainboard.
 Needless to say, this voids the warranty.
 Depending on exactly how the cable broke away, this could mean anything from a quick call to the support center to an expensive repair or even replacement of the entire scanner.
 Over the years, we’ve tried using various warning labels to caution against pulling on the cable, but the natural urge to do so is still strong.

 The main symptom you’ll see from a disconnected cable is a big one: Every image of a scanned document will be completely black.
 This is because the rest of the scanner is operating normally, and is actually scanning the document, but is receiving all null data from the image sensor output.
 At this point, it is strongly recommended that you contact Digital Check’s support team.